giladturok/giladturok.github.io/_pages/about.md

 - **Probabilistic foundations:** sampling, inference, measure transport
 - **Applications:** AI4Science and ML systems

 My research currently focuses on **diffusion language models** for parallel, controllable, and any-order text generation.
-I design principled and efficient methods for their training and inference.
+I design principled and efficient methods for their (pre & post) training and inference.

 Previously, I've interned at **Adobe Research** and **Uber**.
 Before grad school, I spent two wonderful years at the Simons Foundation's **Flatiron Institute** with [Bob Carpenter](https://bob-carpenter.github.io).
 Before that, I graduated from **Columbia University** :lion: with a BA in Applied Mathematics.